ucasdp/BiTSC2/README.md

 ## Usage

-To use BiTSC2, please set `R` working directory to `BiTSC2_package` after cloning this repository.
-Make sure you have installed all the dependencies correctly, and then open source code `BiTSC2_app.R` to execute the commands line by line as following.
+To use BiTSC2, please set `R` working directory to `BiTSC2-master` after downloading this repository.
+Please make sure you have installed all the dependencies correctly, and then open source code `BiTSC2_app.R` to execute the commands line by line as following.

 * For Model Input section, specify random seed `myseed`, and specify the folder `foldername` to save output files (a new folder will be created if it does not exist).
 For example:
   ```